Frequently Asked Questions

 Q. What about travel and travel times?

-A. In 2015 we have changed visiting times to our wards to make it easier to visit friends and relatives.
+A. We have changed visiting times to our wards to make it easier to visit friends and relatives.
 That is important because it means people are less dependent on traffic and on public transport in peak times.
 The Trust is working alongside bus companies and the current expectation is that four to five main routes will come onto the site, with a turning circle inside our grounds.
 There is also a visitors’ underground car park.
 Pedestrian and cycle entrances are marked across the site.
 The Trust is working with the Local Authority Highways Teams to make sure that traffic management works for both the NHS and our patients, and for local residents, who are our neighbours.
 It is important to understand where services will be, and how many common NHS services will remain at City and Sandwell, whilst inpatient emergency care moves to Midland Met.

 Q. The new hospital will be built under PFI – should I be worried?